roryleung/ICGL17/README.md

 - `_posts/*.md` : If you are going to have a blog, this where the blog posts live and are named `YYYY-MM-DD-title.md`.
 Same as the files under `_pages`, you should move out already existing files from this folder to prevent them from getting rendered.

+- `_includes/masthead.html`: A block of Javascript code is appended at the end of the file such that the navigation menu can be changed according to users' langauge choice (Greek/English).
+You should remove it if you are not planning for your site to be multilingual.

 - `CNAME` : You should delete this file since this contains the old external domain from the older conference.
 This file will be automatically re-generated when you add the new external domain for the new conference.
 If you do not remove this file, you will get a page build warning from GitHub.

 ## Domain Setup

-In my case the underlying GitHub Pages URL is https://cainesap.github.io/ivacs2024/
+In my case the underlying GitHub Pages URL is https://roryleung.github.io/ICGL17/

-I bought a domain (https://www.ivacs2024.com/) and configured the repository settings, and those for the domain as described here: https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site
+I have a university-based domain (https://icgl17.mmll.cam.ac.uk/) set up and changed the repository settings to point the CNAME to 'roryleung.github.io', and those for the domain as described here: https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site

 ## License